Surrogate models for Rock-Fluid Interaction: A Grid-Size-Invariant Approach: Methodology

 \subsection{Reduced-order models}

-\subsubsection{Convolutional Autoencoder for Compression}
+\subsubsection{Convolutional autoencoder for compression}

 An autoencoder mimics the identity map and comprises two parts either side of a bottleneck~\cite{Phillips2021_AE}.
 This structure can be used to force the network to learn a compressed representation of the input.
-The first part, referred to as encoder, compresses the input into a latent-space representation, operation represented by $h_{enc}: x \mapsto \hat{x}$ with $h_{enc}: \mathbb{R}^{n} \rightarrow \mathbb{R}^{m}$ and $m \ll n$.
-Then, the decoder, $h_{dec}: \hat{x} \mapsto \tilde{x}$ with $h_{dec}: \mathbb{R}^{m} \rightarrow \mathbb{R}^{n}$, uncompresses to reconstruct the input as a final output of the autoencoder.
-Therefore, the autoencoder can be written as the following composition of two functions~\cite{Lee2019model} representing the encoder and decoder:
+The first part, referred to as an encoder, compresses the input into a latent-space representation, where the size of the latent space ($m$) is much less that the size of the physical space or input ($n$), i.e., $m \ll n$.
+The second part, the decoder, reconstructs the latent space to the physical space and generates the final output of the autoencoder~\cite{Lee2019model}.

 For a neural network with hidden layers, each layer corresponds to a linear transformation of the input $x$ composed with an activation function to account for the non-linearities.
-Therefore, the encoder can also be rewritten as a composition of functions~\cite{Lee2019model} as follows:
+Fully connected layers are such that a neuron is connected to every neuron in the preceding layer, whereas convolutional layers connect a neuron to only a small subset of neurons in the preceding layer.
+This is done by applying a filter of kernel size $K$ (a small array of weights with size $K \times K$) through the input matrix, and moving the filter by a certain number of pixels in each dimension, number known as a stride $s$~\cite{nikolopoulos2021nonintrusive}.